|

 0 no beeps, no picture, no sound = mystery?
 Could be no memory installed.
 I

-was on a service call several years ago and apparently an employee had stolen
+was on a service call and an employee had stolen

-the memory chips so it would not boot up.
+the memory chips and it would not boot up.

 1 beep - DRAM refresh failure